Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - Electronic resources.
      -

-   * - Error_No
-     - A unique numeric code included as part of a COUNTER SUSHI exception that identifies the type of error that applies to a report.
-     -

    * - Exception
      - An optional element that may be included within a COUNTER report indicating some difference between the usage that was requested and the usage that is being presented in the report.
-An exception includes the following elements:

-       * Error_No
-       * Exception_Description
-       * and the data itself.
+An Exception includes the Exception Code and Exception Message and may include additional Data that further describes the error.
-     - 3040: Partial Data Returned (request was for 2016-01-01 to 2016-12-31, but usage is only available to 2016-08-30).
+     - 3031: Usage Not Ready for Requested Dates (request was for 2016-01-01 to 2016-12-31, but usage is only available to 2016-08-31).

+   * - Exception Code
+     - A unique numeric code included as part of an Exception that identifies the type of error.
+     -

+   * - Exception Message
+     - A short description of the Exception encountered.
+The Message is normally a standard message for the Exception Code concerned, see Appendix F for more information.
+     -

    * - Exclude_Monthly_Details
      - Reporting_Period_Total column without month-by-month breakdowns.